If you're wondering what to substitute for chicken broth, we've got 15 great ideas for you!

 Chicken broth is a savory liquid flavored with chicken, vegetables, and spices that is typically used in soups, sauces, casseroles, and other dishes.

-Chicken stock and broth are very similar (both have chicken pieces and vegetables simmered in water), but chicken broth is usually seasoned with aromatics and herbs.
+Chicken stock and broth are very similar (both have chicken meat and pieces, chicken bones, and vegetables simmered in water), but chicken broth is usually seasoned with aromatics and herbs.

 If you can’t find chicken broth or don’t have time to make your own, here are some easy substitutions.

 What to Substitute for Chicken Broth

 Bouillon cubes are dehydrated and pressed chicken broth.
 They're about as close to a chicken broth substitute as you will find, although they may have more sodium than homemade broth.